 A more recent financing option is crowd funding.
 On websites such as Kickstarter, you can list your project or business ideas and explain why the crowd should fund you.
 These type of funding is more suited for technology or innovative projects that carry a lot of risk.

-Hope this is useful for you to start a business and generate some post-retirement income.
+Hope this is useful for you to start your own business and generate some post-retirement income.